annetteclopezdavila/Advanced_Machine_Learning/Projects/Project5.md

 ![image](https://user-images.githubusercontent.com/67920563/116353321-8dd66a00-a7c4-11eb-8cf2-61af3179b311.png)
 ![image](https://user-images.githubusercontent.com/67920563/116353345-962ea500-a7c4-11eb-9627-d1dab75c264b.png)

-One way in method in which a machine can detect products is by applying a corner detection test known as features from accelerated segment test (FAST).
+One  method in which a machine can detect products is by applying a corner detection test known as features from accelerated segment test (FAST).
 This method extracts corner points by using a circle of sixteen pixels around the point in question and uses a brightness threshold value to identify whether pixels around the point are white space.

 We can apply a FAST algorithm to the example images to visualize this method:
 ~~~